Literature, Health Science, and the Environment by Professor Julia Keefer

 Note that the Activities and Assignments sections of the Lessons may give you suggestions on how to construct your weekly paper, in case you get writer's block.
 But you are free to compose your own research journey, as long as you submit something to the Drop Box every Tuesday, ANALYZE all your sources, and CONSTRUCT your own claims of fact, value, and policy around your thesis.

-For online classes, attendance includes your participation in the forums, wikis, blogs.
+For online classes, attendance includes your participation in the forums and weekly submissions to drop box.
 In an asynchronous environment, there is absolutely no excuse for inconsistent attendance or late papers.
 Weekly papers are EVERY TUESDAY before 9 am.
 At the midterm and final, you will get a letter grade.

 SOAR RUBRIC for Midterm and Final Papers